-I took the title from volume 2, section 4, chapter 6 of Alexis de Tocqueville’s Democracy in America.
-That chapter has been quoted many times in many places.
-But considering what has been happening legislatively of late (and not just in the last year-plus), it seems like a good time to revisit Tocqueville’s writing about democratic despotism.
+I took that title from volume 2, section 4, chapter 6 of Alexis de Tocqueville’s Democracy in America (1840).
+Considering what has been happening legislatively (and not just in the last year-plus), it seems like a good time to revisit Tocqueville’s writing about democratic despotism.

 He notes that despotism in a constitutional republic would be different from what it was in the Roman empire.
 How so? “[I]t would be more extensive and more mild; it would degrade men without tormenting them.”

-What remains, indeed?
-He goes on with an almost spooky prophecy.
+He goes on with an almost spooky prophecy:

-Tocqueville also sees the paradoxes of democratic despotism.
-Note how relevant they still are:
+Tocqueville also sees the paradoxes of democracy.
+How relevant they still are:

 I have always thought that servitude of the regular, quiet, and gentle kind which I have just described might be combined more easily than is commonly believed with some of the outward forms of freedom, and that it might even establish itself under the wing of the sovereignty of the people.

-Tocqueville might have had his timing off, but with a fiscal crisis on the horizon—the product of a bloated welfare state, an aging population, and a lackluster economy mired in corporatism—the “monster” indeed is in trouble.
-With work, we might still be able to turn things around.
+Tocqueville might have had his timing off, but with a fiscal crisis on the horizon—the product of a bloated welfare state, an aging population, and a lackluster economy mired in corporatism—the “monster” is in trouble.
+Is it too late to turn things around?